Institutional Scholarship Disclosure Statement

-- OTC Institutional Scholarships are fall and spring awards and apply toward tuition and fees, not toward bookstore purchases.
+- OTC Institutional Scholarships are fall and spring awards.
+They apply toward tuition and fees, but do not apply toward bookstore purchases.
+Exception: the A+ Advantage Scholarship can apply toward bookstore charges.

-- Only award recipients will be notified by OTC.
-Allow six to eight weeks after the posted deadline for notification of awards.
+- Scholarship applicants will be notified by OTC email of the outcome of their application.
+Allow six to eight weeks after the scholarship application closes for that application period.

 - Withdrawing from all classes will result in the loss of a scholarship.